 I used organic, wholegrain stone-ground spelt flour and I am sure other whole-grain flours can be substituted.
 For added nutritional value I also put in a little coconut.
 Ground flax or chia seed would work too.

-The biscuits aren’t really for consumption, just gnawing.
-So they should be quite dry and hard, without being crumbly (that could pose a chocking hazard).
+The biscuits aren't really for consumption - just gnawing.
+So they should be quite dry and hard, without being crumbly (as that could pose a chocking hazard).

 - ½ teaspoon baking powder

 - ¼ teaspoon each cinnamon, nutmeg, ginger, vanilla

 - ½ cup banana mashed